 An application for a permanent sign can be obtained from the Permit Center.
 The completed application should be submitted to the Permit Center on the second floor of City Hall.
 The application needs to be accompanied with a site plan showing the following information: property boundary, right of way location, driveway locations, utility easements, size and locations of existing signs on the lot and building, new sign location size and height, sign design sketch, location and dimensions of buildings and building walls, and wind-load statement.

-For free-standing signs over twelve (12) feet in height and/or over thirty-two (32) square feet in area, three (3) sets of complete plans with the appropriate signatures and seals of the architects and engineers are needed for review.
+For free-standing signs over twelve (12) feet in height and/or over thirty-two (32) square feet in area, two (2) sets of complete plans with the appropriate signatures and seals of the architects and engineers are needed for review.
 Please refer to Section 3107.1 of the North Carolina Building Code for requirements or call Catawba County Building Services at (828) 465-8399.
-For smaller free-standing signs, as well as, wall signs, only three (3) complete set of plans are required for review.
+For free-standing signs between six (6) and twelve (12) feet in height, as well as, wall signs, only two (2) complete set of plans are required for review.
+For free-standing signs under six (6) feet in height, only one (1) set of plans is required for review.
 Please contact the Permit Center for further information.

 Signs Exempt from Zoning Review